cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Mentalization-based methods contribute to reflective capacity, coherence of mind, and earned security.
 * Consistent with research linking metacognitive function and coherence of mind to attachment security.
-* Essential component of attachment-based treatment: developing metacognitive, reflective capacity.
+* **Essential component of attachment-based treatment**: developing metacognitive, reflective capacity.

 **Limitations of London Approach**